Academic Services & Procedures

 Students at Western have access to two university libraries – the Ruth A. Haas Library on the Midtown campus and the Robert S. Young Library on Westside.

-University Computing (UC) supports a diverse computing environment consisting of Windows servers, Windows desktops and laptops, PCs and compatibles, Unix, and Apple computers.
+Information Technology & Innovation (IT&I) supports a diverse computing environment consisting of Windows servers, Windows desktops and laptops, PCs and compatibles, Unix and Apple computers.
 Various computer facilities and technology classrooms exist on both of Western’s campuses.

-The computer centers, located in Room 117 of the Westside Classroom Building, on the third floor of the Westside Campus Center, and at Midtown on the first floor of the Haas Library, offer 28 to 66 desktop computers in each facility.
+The Computer Centers, located in Room 117 of the Westside Classroom Building, on the third floor of the Westside Campus Center, and at Midtown on the first floor of the Haas Library, offer 28 to 66 desktop computers in each facility.
 Each facility also has at least one Apple Macintosh computer.
 These facilities support a variety of software packages for student convenience including: Microsoft Office, Visual Studio, Firefox and Internet Explorer, Visio and SharePoint Designer.
 These facilities also support specialized software on various machines per academic requirements and are equipped with both black and white and color laser printers in each facility.
-Each computer center is equipped with one or more group workstations and a graphic station which offers Adobe Creative Suite.
+Each Computer Center is equipped with one or more group workstations and a graphic station that offers Adobe Creative Suite.
 A color scanner is connected to the graphics workstations.

-To learn more, visit www.wcsu.edu/technology and select “Classroom/Labs” under Western IT Essentials.
+To learn more, visit wcsu.edu/technology and select “Computer Centers” under WestConn IT Essentials.

 The Student Technology Training Center (STTC) is located on the Midtown campus in the Student Center, Room 225.
 This facility provides students with a comfortable environment in which to learn technology.
 The primary goal of the STTC is to improve student life outside the classroom by creating and maintaining an environment in which all students can empower themselves with a practical understanding of current technology.
 This facility provides tutorials, hardware and software, workshops and individualized attention.
 The STTC, funded by the student technology fee, is not designed to be a classroom or lab.